 Visual performance, which contributes to the workers being able to concentrate better and perform their visual tasks over a longer period.

 Safety, where proper lighting contributes to a better perception of potentially hazardous situations.

+For further guidance refer to the Norwegian Labour Inspection Authority, Belysning.

 Annex C Norwegian regulations